England's hopes fade after collapse

 With the door now ajar, the previously wayward Starc, the senior seamer alongside Michael Neser and Jhye Richardson, found his range to continue his impressive record with the pink ball.
 The final wicket of Stuart Broad, caught slashing to cover, is his 50th wicket in nine day-night Tests.

 Australia's catching was again a class above England's, Smith's sharp grab to see off Malan the highlight.
-Starc did drop Ollie Robinson, Australia's first drop of the series, but given Robinson still made a duck it was inconsequential.
+Starc did put down Ollie Robinson at gully, Australia's first drop of the series, but given Robinson still made a duck it was inconsequential.

 The only Australian blemish was a mix-up with between Marcus Harris and Warner which left the latter stranded late on.